 Nearby is a small and popular white sand beach alongside the lake.
 Adults can lounge on the beach chairs and kids can play at Turtle Beach, a child-friendly wading area.
 Around the corner is the activity lawn, a large rectangle of lush grass used for planned programs for children throughout the year.

 One of the resort's most unique amenities is the Horseshoe Bay Resort Airport and Jet Center.
 It has a terminal building with a luxury passenger lounge in addition to a 6,000-foot lighted runway, which is one of the largest private airstrips in Texas.
 There are some private homes near the airport that have their own hangars, which look like giant garages attached to the house.
-This is the first time I have seen such a thing, and it’s quite a sight!
 If you don’t have your own private jet to fly in on, you can fly Air Horseshoe, which is a charter jet service.

 As is common in the travel industry, the writer was provided with complimentary services for review purposes.
 While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.